RAB: Provable Robustness Against Backdoor Attacks: Unified Framework for Certified Robustness

-then it is guaranteed that $y_A = \arg\max_y q(y\lvert\,x + \delta,\,\cD + \Delta)$. \end{thm} The following is a short sketch of the proof for this theorem.
-We refer the reader to Appendix~\ref{appendix:main_theorem_proof} for a detailed proof. \begin{proof}[Proof (Sketch)] We first explicitly construct likelihood ratio tests $\phi_A$ and $\phi_B$ for testing the null hypothesis $Z$ against the alternative $Z + (\delta,\,\Delta)$ with type I errors $\alpha(\phi_A) = 1-p_A$ and $\alpha(\phi_B) = p_B$ respectively.
-An argument similar to the Neyman-Pearson Lemma~\cite{neyman1933problem} then shows that the class probability for $y_A$ given by $q$ on the perturbed input is lower bounded by $\beta(\phi_A) = \beta^*(1-p_A)$.
-A similar reasoning leads to the fact that an upper bound on the prediction score for $y\neq y_A$ on the perturbed input is given by $1-\beta(\phi_B) = 1- \beta^*(p_B)$.
-Combining this leads to condition~(\ref{eq:robustness_condition}). \end{proof} We now make some \underline{observations} about Theorem~\ref{thm:main} in order to get intuition on the robustness condition~(\ref{eq:robustness_condition}): \begin{itemize} \item Different smoothing distributions lead to robustness bounds in terms of different norms.
-For example, Gaussian noise yields a robustness bound in $L_2$ norm while Uniform noise leads to other $L_p$ norms. \item The robustness condition~(\ref{eq:robustness_condition}) does not make any assumption on the underlying classifier other than on the class probabilities predicted by its smoothed version. \item The random variable $Z + (\delta,\,\Delta)$ models general adversarial attack including both evasion and backdoor attacks. \item If no attack is present, i.e. if $(\delta,\,\Delta)=(0,\,0)$, then $Z=Z + (\delta,\,\Delta)$ and we get the trivial condition $p_A > p_B$. \item As $p_A$ increases, the optimal type II error increases for given backdoor $(\delta,\,\Delta)$.
-Thus, in the simplified setup where $p_A + p_B = 1$ and the robustness condition reads $\beta^*(1-p_A) > 1/2$, the distribution shift caused by $(\delta,\,\Delta)$ can increase.
+We now make some \underline{observations} about Theorem~\ref{thm:main} to get intuition on the robustness condition~(\ref{eq:robustness_condition}): \begin{itemize}[leftmargin=*] \item Different smoothing distributions lead to robustness bounds in terms of different norms.
+For example, Gaussian noise yields robustness bound in $L_2$ norm while Uniform noise leads to other $L_p$ norms. \item The robustness condition~(\ref{eq:robustness_condition}) does not make any assumption on the underlying classifier other than on the class probabilities predicted by its smoothed version. \item The random variable $Z + (\Omega_x,\,\Delta)$ models a general adversarial attack including evasion and backdoor attacks. \item If no attack is present, i.e., if $(\Omega_x,\,\Delta)=(0,\,0)$, then we get the trivial condition $p_A > p_B$. \item As $p_A$ increases, the optimal type II error increases for given backdoor $(\Omega_x,\,\Delta)$.
+Thus, in the simplified setup where $p_A + p_B = 1$ and the robustness condition reads $\beta^*(1-p_A;\,\Prob_0,\,\Prob_1) > 1/2$, the distribution shift caused by $(\Omega_x,\,\Delta)$ can increase.
 Thus, as the smoothed classifier becomes more confident, the robust region becomes larger. \end{itemize}